NBPub/AutoArcher/README.md

 # AutoArcher
 Python-Selenium example(s) to work with Archer router pages.
 Code can be used as a start to building one's own automated Archer process.
-Tested on Archer A7 aka C7 with Chromium driver.
+Tested on Archer A7/C7 with Chromium driver.

 ## Personal Motivation